 Today, American Reading Company has grown from a few passionate teachers working from Jane's dining room to a group of more than 225 dedicated professionals across the country, serving more than 6,000 schools and 1,000 districts.
 Jane has been honored as the 2006 Ernst & Young Social Entrepreneur of the Year Award, named one of the Top 50 Business Women in Pennsylvania, and given the 2010 Women of Distinction Award.

-Jane currently serves as a member of the National Assessment of Educational Progress (NAEP) Steering Committee.
-She holds a master’s of science degree from the University of Pennsylvania.
+Jane spent 28 years teaching in and around Philadelphia, Pennsylvania, working as a classroom teacher, reading specialist, district teacher trainer, and adjunct professor of education at the University of Pennsylvania.
+She holds a master's of science degree from the University of Pennsylvania.

 Al serves on the Camden County United Way Appropriations Committee.
 He is a Certified Public Accountant and holds a bachelor's degree in finance and management from Drexel University, where he graduated magna cum laude.

 Megan oversees American Reading Company's professional development for teachers and district leadership and contributes to program design, tools, and materials.
 She also keeps the entire company informed and knowledgeable about cutting-edge academic research and educational policies at the federal and state levels.